 Why?
 Because the brain processes images, drawings and infographics much faster than words.
 This can help speed up and simplify ideation, communication and information sharing.
 In business, this strategy is called “visual thinking”.
-It’s being used by businesses globally to brainstorm new products, understand the connection between data, create prototypes, hack their strategy sessions and communicate internally and externally.
+It’s being used by businesses globally to brainstorm new products, understand the connection between data and create prototypes.

 Customer Empathy Map

 For marketers, empathy is a key step to better understanding their customers.
 A Customer Empathy Map is the perfect tool to collect, collate and structure data so that you can clearly see what customers want — not what you think they want.
-By using this visual template you can systematically find answers, then share them with your entire team to get everyone on the same page.
-The result = a product or service that not only meets but exceeds your customers expectations.
+By using this visual template, you can systematically find answers then share them with your entire team.
+The result = a product or service that not only meets but exceeds your customer’s expectations.